-Our test connected a terminal to a server across a data center floor, no antennas, just waveguide, and between our EtherWave and the customer’s network was a DEC bridge, the first such device to hit the market [see product sheet].
-I had no clue what was happening as our customer, Dave Murphy, went back and forth pinging machines.
-Frank kept ducking out to smoke and Henry of course, couldn’t be there.
-The shame of it was that he and my inquisitive customer would have hit it off famously, whereas I was a disappointing noob as a stand-in.
+Our demo connected a terminal to a server across a data center floor, no antennas, just waveguide.
+And between our EtherWave and the customer’s network was an Ethernet bridge (by DEC), the first such device to hit the market.
+I had no clue what was happening as our customer, Dave Murphy, paced between machines.
+Frank ducked out repeatedly to smoke and Brad of course, couldn’t be there.
+Our customer was super inquisitive and I wished he could have talked with Brad, but there was only me and Frank and we could hardly satisfy his curiosity.

-Our early clients were all network gurus, including at MIT, Princeton and UC Berkeley.
-They knew more than we ever would and there was no hiding the fact.
-Yet, we had the solution they needed.
-Regional networks were springing up everywhere, institutions were eager to be connected and fiber, if it could be had, cost millions.
-By contrast, our solution met the full 10Mbps Ethernet rate, had a 90-day turnaround (pending FCC licensing) and costa mere $35,000, installed.
+Our early clients were all network gurus, from MIT to NASA and UC Berkeley.
+There was no hiding the fact that they knew more than me and Frank, but we had the solution they all needed.
+Regional networks were springing up everywhere, institutions were eager for connectivity and fiber took forever to deliver.
+By contrast, we met the full 10Mbps Ethernet rate, delivered in 60-90 days and did it all for a one-time cost under $35,000.

-In its time, Microwave Bypass developed the first fixed wireless tech platform—network interfaces, bridges and radios—type accepted the first LAN radios, collaborated with Cisco, partnered with Motorola and empowered applications from distance learning to telemedicine.
-We brought the earliest internet access to hundreds of world-leading universities, hospitals, tech firms and research centers, across 46-states and half a dozen countries.
+In time, I recruited new engineers and we developed a full product suite—network interfaces, bridges and radios—type accepted the first LAN radios, collaborated with Cisco, completed technology transfers with Motorola and empowered early initiatives from distance learning to telemedicine.
+We extended internet access to hundreds of world-leading universities, hospitals, tech firms and research centers, across 46-states and extensively through Mexico, Brazil and Australia.

-Meanwhile, fixed wireless reemerged, packaged for residential consumers, and I covered that period as a consultant and analyst until 2016.
-I promoted advancements in massive MIMO, beamforming and horn antennas, railed against 5G marketing and warned—as I still do— about commoditization and "the race to the bottom."
+Years later, point-to-point microwave resurfaced as "fixed wireless" for residential consumers, and I covered that period as a consultant and analyst.
+I helped with business development, promoted advancements in massive MIMO, beam forming and horn antennas, railed against 5G marketing and warned—as I still do— about commoditization and "the race to the bottom."